North American Studies (MA)

 - Systems Analyst, Nature Research Publishing, London

-Graduated in North American Studies
+Alumnus of the MA North American Studies

 Graduated in MA North American Studies